-You’ll notice that with this fund, the Tax Cost Ratio is notably higher, but the Cap Gains Exposure % is lowe.
-This exposure percentage indicates what portion of a fund’s assets that represent gains.
+You’ll notice that with this fund, the Tax Cost Ratio is notably higher, but the Cap Gains Exposure % is low.
+This exposure percentage indicates what portion of a fund’s assets represents gains.
 This can be important to know ahead of investing in a fund to avoid any nasty tax surprises.
 Here’s Morningstar’s full description of its Cap Gains Exposure %:

 Potential capital gain exposure is an estimate of the percent of a fund's assets that represent gains.
 Potential capital gain exposure measures how much the fund's assets have appreciated, and it can be an indicator of possible future capital gain distributions.

 The key here is to be mindful of taxes when you are investing in taxable accounts.
 Morningstar is a great place to start your analysis.